Ariana Grande’s Engagement Ring Is Non-Traditional — & One Of 2021’s Biggest Trends

 On the eve of the release of her Netflix special, Excuse Me, I Love You, Ariana Grande announced her engagement to Dalton Gomez.
 To share the news, the Positions singer shared a slideshow of images — three photos of her and Gomez cuddled up together and two that show her engagement ring: a part-pearl, part oval diamond style.
 “Forever n then some,” she captioned the post.

-According to Olivia Landau, the founder of fine jewelry brand The Clear Cut, her ring — set on a thin, platinum band — is a spin on the popular Toi et Moi two-stone style of engagement ring.
+According to Olivia Landau, the founder of fine jewellery brand The Clear Cut, her ring — set on a thin, platinum band — is a spin on the popular Toi et Moi two-stone style of engagement ring.
 (Toi et moi is French for “you and me.”)
-“On it appears to be an elongated oval — around 2.5 carats — paired with a pearl,” says Landau, who also suggested that the diamond is DEF-colored, on the Gemologist Institute of America’s color scale, which means the ring is of the highest and most rare quality.
-Because of that, Landau estimates that the ring would have cost between $30,000 and $50,000 USD.
+“On it appears to be an elongated oval — around 2.5 carats — paired with a pearl,” says Landau, who also suggested that the diamond is DEF-coloured, on the Gemologist Institute of America’s colour scale, which means the ring is of the highest and most rare quality.
+Because of that, Landau estimates that the ring would have cost between $30,000 and $50,000 (approximately £22,323 and £37,205).

 Advertisement